Kharouk/Fave-Language-Picker/README.md

 ### Using the Application on a long-term basis:
 I didn't just want to solve the challenge.
 I wanted to write an application that was refactored and could be added to.
 Using a framework like Express, I know that I could add additional routes to check what spoken language does the user know.
 How many followers do they have?
 All I'd have to do is create more routes.

 I also wanted to make sure the code was kept neat and tidy, using ESLint as well as making sure my tests were passing.
-I talk about this process more in the Further Development Section.
+I talk about this process more in the Further Development section below.

 I also wanted to make sure these automation checks were in place in case another developer would like to contribute and add to the project.

 ### Testing the Application's API calls:
 Currently, the fetch requests being made to GitHub's API is in the routes, and to test that I used Protractor to successfully make sure that the API works.